genehack/eleventy-plugin-json-feed/README.md

 in the feed.
 If not provided, it defaults to 10.
 If `0` is provided, all posts will be included in the generated feed.

-The sample at `sample/json.feed.njk` should provide a good starting point for almost every use case.
+The sample template at `sample/json.feed.njk` should provide a good starting point for almost every use case.

 ## Options